 This strategy works equally well with difficult bosses, neighbors, or spouses, so give it try next time you find yourself dealing with anyone who seems impossible to please:

 As much as possible, try not to do things you know will upset her.
-If your mother-in-law hates to be kept waiting, don’t show up two hours late for lunch.
-If she resents the time your kids spend with their other grandmother, don’t flaunt the fact that your mother accompanied you on your last family vacation.
+If your father-in-law hates to be kept waiting, don’t show up two hours late for lunch.
+If your mother-in-law resents the time your kids spend with their other grandmother, don’t flaunt the fact that your mother accompanied you on your last family vacation.

 [For 10 ways to quit quarreling with your spouse, follow this link.]